fex01/servicenow-notes/sn-discovery.md

       - If a Cl record is imported into the Computer table, the Model ID will be associated to a specific Model category Computer
       - Model Category Computer also creates an Asset class Hardware record
   - Enforce Cl Class Verification
-    - Model categories can override the automatic creation of an Asset using Enforce Cl Verification option
+    - Model categories can override the automatic creation of an Asset using Enforce CI Verification option
     - will affect all Models associated with the Model Category
     - Newly created CIs requires verification through a Ul action to:
       - Create Asset - Creates an Asset associated with the newly created Cl record
-      - Merge Cl - Merge duplicates of a Cl if the Asset for the Cl was created through a different process and a Cl record already exists
+      - Merge CI - Merge duplicates of a Cl if the Asset for the Cl was created through a different process and a Cl record already exists

 ##### DF: Agent Client Collector for Visibility (ACC-V)